martaskira/Global-Air-Pollution-Analysis/README.md

    - Document findings through visualizations, statistical summaries, and interpretations
    - Discuss implications for public health policies aimed at improving urban air quality

+## Results
+...

 ## Conclusion
 The project provides valuable insights into urban air quality and its effects on respiratory health by leveraging data analysis techniques.
 The findings should contribute to a better understanding of how specific pollutants impact public health, ultimately informing strategies for mitigating air pollution in urban areas.